Accelerynt-Security/AS-Import-AD-Group-Users-to-MS-Watchlist/README.md

 * **Watchlist Name**: The name of the watchlist referenced in [Create a Microsoft Sentinel Watchlist](https://github.com/Accelerynt-Security/AS-Import-AD-Group-Users-to-MS-Watchlist#create-a-microsoft-sentinel-watchlist)

-* **Workspace Name**: The name of the Microsoft Sentinel workspace the watchlist was created in, referenced in [Create a Microsoft Sentinel Watchlist](https://github.com/Accelerynt-Security/AS-Import-AD-Group-Users-to-MS-Watchlist#create-a-microsoft-sentinel-watchlist)
+* **Workspace Id**: The Id of the Microsoft Sentinel workspace the watchlist was created in, referenced in [Microsoft Sentinel workspace Id](https://github.com/Accelerynt-Security/AS-Import-AD-Group-Users-to-MS-Watchlist#microsoft-sentinel-wprkspace-id)

 Towards the bottom, click on “**Review + create**”.